FluxML/fluxml.github.io/getting_started.md

 <br>

+## Getting Help

+If you run into any issues on your journey learning Flux.jl, please post on Stack Overflow under the [Flux.jl tag](https://stackoverflow.com/questions/tagged/flux.jl) or ask a question on the [Julia Discourse under the Machine Learning domain](https://discourse.julialang.org/c/domain/ml/).

 ## Create your first model

 In this tutorial, you'll create your first machine learning model using Flux.
 This is a simple linear regression model that predicts an output array `y` from an input array `x`.